Hitlerjunge Quex (film): Release

 Hitlerjunge Quex was approved by the censors on 7 September 1933, presented to Hitler at the Ufa-Phoebus Palace in Munich on 12 September, and premiered at the Ufa-Palast am Zoo in Berlin on 19 September.
 Thousands of Hitler Youth members lined the streets during the Munich showing.
 Rudolf Hess, Joseph Goebbels, Hermann Göring, Robert Ley, Ernst Röhm, and other high Nazi functionaries also attended the Munich showing.

 It was premiered in the United States as Our Flag Leads Us Forward at the Yorkville Theatre on the Upper East Side of Manhattan on 6 July 1934 and in March 1942 in Paris as Le jeune hitlérien.
-Over 20 million people saw the film and it was still being show at the Hitler Youth's jugendfilmstunden by 1942.
+Over 20 million people saw the film and it was still being shown at the Hitler Youth's jugendfilmstunden by 1942.

 The film was shown in a double bill with Leni Riefenstahl's Nazi propaganda film Triumph of the Will at the Olympia Theatre in Dublin, Ireland on 27 October 1935.
 The event was organised by the German Legation and was attended by about 200 people.
 The Garda Síochána (Irish police) feared the screening would be disrupted by communists and provided heavy protection inside and outside the theatre.
 They noted the attendance of Senator Joseph Connolly who was an Irish government minister, as well as diplomats from Belgium, France, Germany, and Poland.